blockscout/blockscout/apps/indexer/README.md

 - `token_balance`: for `address_token_balances` with null `value_fetched_at`.
 Also upserts `address_current_token_balances`
 - `token`: for `tokens` with `cataloged == false`
 - `contract_code`: for `transactions` with non-null `created_contract_address_hash` and null `created_contract_code_indexed_at`
+- `validators`: for fetching current validators from network on the startup

 Additionally:
 - `token_updater` is run every 2 days to update token metadata
-- `coin_balance_on_demand` is triggered from web UI to ensure address balance is as up-to-date as possible
+- `coin_balance_on_demand` is triggered from web UI to ensure address balance is as up-to-date as possible,
+- `validators_updater` is run periodically to update validators metadata

 ### Temporary workers